syntaxaire/ZohoCRMFaker/README.md

-ZohoCRMFaker is a demonstration that uploads randomly generated data into a Zoho CRM instance.
+Upload randomly generated information to Zoho for integration tests.

+Example: Create a fake user and subscription in Zoho Billing demo environment.